Deterministic pushdown automata can compress some normal sequences: Introduction

 The notion of incompressibility by finite state machines is quite robust: adding some feature to one-to-one transducers does not allow them to compress normal sequences.
 It is proved in \cite{BecherCartonHeiber15} that non-deterministic non-real-time transducers, with no extra memory or just a single counter, cannot compress any normal sequence.
 Non-real-time means here that the value of the counter can be incremented and decremented without consuming any input symbol.
 It is also shown in \cite{CartonHeiber15} that two-way transducers cannot compress normal sequences.
 Adding too much memory yields compressibility results: it is clear that Turing complete machines can compress computable normal sequences like the Champernowne sequence~\cite{Champernowne33}.
 This includes non-real-time transducers with at least two counters.
 Note however that Turing completeness is not necessary.
 For instance, it is shown in~\cite{LathropStrauss97} that some normal sequences are compressed by Lempel-Ziv algorithm.
 Combining non-determinism with a single stack also yields compressibility of some normal sequence.
 Results given in~\cite{BecherCartonHeiber15} are summarized in Table~\ref{tbl:compress}.
 One question left open was whether a deterministic pushdown transducer can compress a normal sequence, that is the question mark in Table~\ref{tbl:compress}, where (T) means Turing-complete.
 In this paper, we answer this question positively.

-\begin{theorem} There is a deterministic one-to-one pushdown transducer that can compress some normal sequence. \end{theorem} A more precise statement is given in Proposition~\ref{pro:formal} where the pushdown transducer and the normal sequence compressed by it are made explicit.
+\begin{thm} There is a deterministic one-to-one pushdown transducer that can compress some normal sequence. \end{thm} A more precise statement is given in Proposition~\ref{pro:formal} where the pushdown transducer and the normal sequence compressed by it are made explicit.